Galaxies99/oh-my-papers/README.md

 **Note**.
 If you want to train model 3, please train the model 1 first to generate the paper embeddings.

-Please see [docs/training.md](docs/training.md) for more details about the inference and the file format.

 ## Evaluation

 If you want to evaluate the performance of our models, especially model 2 and model 3 (since model 1 almost has nothing to evaluate).
 For evaluation, please make sure that either you have downloaded pretrained models and put it in the correct place, or you have trained the models by yourselves.